com-pas/compas-deployment/aws/README.md

 * [aws/task-executions/compas-openscd.json](./aws/task-executions/compas-openscd.json)
 * [aws/task-executions/compas-scl-data-service.json](./aws/task-executions/compas-scl-data-service.json)
 * [aws/task-executions/compas-scl-validator.json](./aws/task-executions/compas-scl-validator.json)

+Go to the `Elastic Container Service` in the AWS console.
+Here you can create a new cluster.
+After creating the new cluster, you can click on it to get inside the cluster.
+You should have `task definitions` in the menu on the sidebar.
+Within task definitions, you can create the tasks.
+Click on `Create new task definition with JSON` and paste the first json file in.
+Now create task definitions for the other json files mentioned above.

+Back in you cluster, click on `Deploy` under the Services tab.
+For launch type, choose `Fargate`.
+Application type should be `Task`.
+Family should be one of the newly created `Task Definitions`.

+If you don't have a load balancer set up yet, you can create a load balancer now.
+Choose ALB, or Application Load Balancer as type.
+Check the mapping inside the [nginx proxy](../compas/reverse-proxy/nginx.conf) to use the correct mappings for each service.

 When deploying the Services, make sure that the `target groups` have the correct healthcheck.